The No Endmarker Theorem for One-Way Probabilistic Pushdown Automata: Preparatory Machine Modifications

 \subsection{No Halting Before Reading \$}

 We first modify a given endmarker 1ppda to another one with a certain nice property without compromising its error probability.
-In particular, we want to eliminate the possibility of premature halting well before reading $\dollar$; namely, to force the machine to halt only on or after reading $\dollar$ with a (possible) series of subsequent $\lambda$-moves.
+In particular, we want to eliminate the possibility of premature halting before reading $\dollar$; namely, to force the machine to halt only on or after reading $\dollar$ with a (possible) series of subsequent $\lambda$-moves.
 Recall that a stack is \emph{empty} when it contains only the bottom marker.

-\begin{lemma} Given any endmarker 1ppda $M$ with $n$ states, $m$ stack alphabet size, and $e$ push size, there exists an error-equivalent endmarker 1ppda $N$ having $2n+2$ states with stack alphabet size $m$ and push size $e$ such that it halts only on or after reading $\dollar$; moreover, when $N$ halts, its stack becomes empty. \end{lemma}
+\begin{lemma} Given any endmarker 1ppda $M$ with $n$ states, stack alphabet size $m$, and push size $e$, there exists an error-equivalent endmarker 1ppda $N$ having $2n+2$ states with stack alphabet size $m$ and push size $e$ such that it halts only on or after reading $\dollar$; moreover, when $N$ halts, its stack becomes empty. \end{lemma}

-A proof idea of Lemma \ref{halt-on-after-reading} is to simulate $M$ step by step until $M$ either enters a halting state or reads $\dollar$.
-When $M$ enters a halting state before reading $\dollar$, $N$ remembers this state, empties the stack, continues reading input symbols, and finally enters a true halting state.
+An underlying proof idea of Lemma \ref{postpone-halting} is to simulate $M$ step by step until $M$ either enters a halting state or reads $\dollar$.
+When $M$ enters a halting state before reading $\dollar$, $N$ remembers this state, empties the stack, continues reading the rest of input symbols, and finally enters a ``true'' halting state.
 On the contrary, when $M$ reaches $\dollar$, $N$ remembers the passing of $\dollar$, continues the simulation of $M$'s $\lambda$-moves.
-Once $M$ enters a halting state, $N$ remembers this state, empties the stack, and enters a true halting state.
+Once $M$ enters a halting state, $N$ remembers this state, empties the stack by making $\lambda$-moves, and enters a ``true'' halting state.

-For the clarity of the state complexity term of $2n+2$ in Lemma \ref{halt-on-after-reading} and also for the later use of the lemma's proof in Section \ref{sec:ideal-shape-lemma}, we include the detailed proof of the lemma.
+For the clarity of the state complexity term of $2n+2$ in Lemma \ref{postpone-halting} and also for the later use of the lemma's proof in Section \ref{sec:ideal-shape-lemma}, we include the detailed proof of the lemma.